alexferl/vyper/README.md

 Python configuration with (more) fangs!
 Python port of the very awesome [Viper](https://github.com/spf13/viper) for Go.

+## PyPI name change
+The package is changing name on pypi from `vyper` to `vyper-config` on August 20th 2018.

 ## What is Vyper?

 Vyper is a complete configuration solution for Python applications including 12 factor apps.
 It is designed